 We follow the Cambridge International Examination (CIE) specification for IGCSE ICT (0983) and IGCSE Computer Science (0984).
 The department’s results are very pleasing.

 In 2020, 100% of our IGCSE Computer Science pupils achieved grade 9-6 with 50% of the pupils achieving grade 9.
 For IGCSE ICT, 100% of the pupils achieved grade 9-6, with 57% of the pupils achieving grade 9.

 IGCSE Computer Science helps learners develop an interest in computational thinking and an understanding of the principles of problem-solving using computers.
 They apply this understanding to create computer-based solutions to problems using algorithms and a high-level programming language.

 Pupils develop an understanding of the implications of technology in society.
 Through practical and theoretical studies, pupils solve problems using a variety of common software.

 We follow the OCR A level Computer Science specification that is spilt into two complementary sections, programming and theory which are assessed across three components.

 Stretch & Challenge

-We run a number of annual events such as a trip to Microsoft Reading for the Microsoft DigiGirlz workshop for Shell formers as well as a House scratch competition.
-A lunchtime coding club and lunchtime support clinics are also provided.
+We run a number of annual events such as a trip to Microsoft Reading for the Microsoft DigiGirlz workshop for Shell Form pupils as well as a House scratch competition.
+A lunchtime Coding Club and support clinics are also provided.

-In 2019, we took 86 pupils to Disneyland Paris to attend Computing Live where pupils attended seminars delivered by influential Computing experts from a range of fields.
+In 2019, we travelled to Disneyland Paris for Computing Live.
+86 pupils attended seminars delivered by influential experts from a range of fields.